-A 50-year-old man, teacher, have a 14-year history of a painless swelling of the left knee which had started in the posterior aspect and had become more diffuse.
+A teacher has a 14-year history of painless swelling of the left knee which had started in the posterior aspect and had become more diffuse.

 Loading Stack -